organismal-systems/SICB2026handouts/ModelUsage.md

-# Short-form instructions for using the DiatomSizeESS model
+# Using the *DiatomSizeESS* model
-The following steps take you through a simulation of the DiatomESS model on Binder:
+The following steps take you through a simulation of the *DiatomSizeESS* model on Binder:

 ## Setup
 Setting up the DiatomESS model on Binder requires two steps: